KadinHarris/comp360_sp26/projects/project3_particles.md

  - Particles with their own gravity

 New Tail Recursion ideas:
- -

-Some ideas:

-- **Fireworks:** Click to launch a rocket that explodes into many particles
-- **Fire:** Particles that rise, fade from yellow to red, and shrink
-- **Rain/Snow:** Particles that fall and accumulate or splash
+ - Remove particles that fall "out of bounds"
-- **Swarm:** Particles attracted to the mouse cursor
-- **Galaxy:** Particles orbiting a central attractor
-- **Magic spell:** Combine multiple emitters and forces for a cool effect

-Your creation should demonstrate:
-- **Closures:** Custom spawners and/or forces with meaningful configuration
-- **Tail recursion:** Efficient processing (your simulation should handle 500+ particles smoothly)
-- **Creativity:** Something visually interesting!
+ - Compute the average position of particles (and add it to the particles list for visualization!)
+ - Color shift all particles
+ - **Whatever you define here will probably have to be included in the simulation code!

+Extension/Improvement:
+ - You should really have better control over spawning velocity: why are x and y fixed to the same range?
+ - You should really have better control over particle colors!
+ - And sizes!!!
+ - Perhaps you want a `spawner-set` which is a list of multiple spawners

+Possible contexts:
+- Fireworks
+- Campefire
+- Rain/snow
+- Bug swarm
+- Galaxy
+- Magic!

 Use `big-bang` with `on-mouse` or `on-key` handlers if you want interactivity: